ilbaroni/ilbaroni.github.io/_posts/2021-02-26-is_your_windows_legit.md

 The third argument is used to show a dialog box so I'll leave it NULL.

-The Proof-of-Concept program is really simple as it only checks if the current status is **SL_GEN_STATE_IS_GENUINE** and opens a message box with a message.
+The Proof-of-Concept program is really simple as it only checks if the current status is SL_GEN_STATE_IS_GENUINE and opens a message box with a message.

-# Licensed Windows
+## Licensed Windows

 ![image-20210226211714915](/assets/images/is_your_windows_legit/image-20210226211714915.png)

-# Unlicensed Windows
+## Unlicensed Windows

 ![image-20210226205131390](/assets/images/is_your_windows_legit/image-20210226205131390.png)

-# Conclusion

-This is a simple method to detect if the Windows is legit or not and it will only work as long as the system does not have a valid license.

-But yep, it can do the trick...